umairsafdar768/umairsafdar768.github.io/_posts/2008-02-25-converting-between-various-audio-formats (2nd-post).md

 * **-Ibuild/include**: The -I option specifies the directory/s to be searched for header files being included
 * **-Lbuild/lib/**: The -L option specifies the directory/s to be searched for libraires specified in the -l option.
 In this case, the shared library of LibOQS will be found in build/lib directory
 * **-Wl,-rpath=build/lib**: The -Wl is used to pass options to the linker, in this case -rpath is being passed as option to the linker.
-The -rpath option specifies the directory to be searched for  shared library (LibOQS in this case) for the 'ld' linker
+The -rpath option specifies the directory to be searched for  shared library (oqs in this case) for the 'ld' linker
 * **tests/example_kem.c -o example_kem**: The C file as input and compiled binary as output is being specified here
 * **-loqs -lcrypto**: The -l option specifies the name of shared libraries being used by the program.